Author has written 1 story for Naruto.

 My interests in fiction tend towards the setting as a primary point of interest, then to the plot, then to the characters.
-I'd be willing to explain more should I be PM'd.
 I'm a huge fan of Sci-Fi, usually older works.
-Favorite would probably be a tie between The City and the Stars by Clarke and Gateway by Pohl.
-Asimov is always good as well, but anyways, that's enough about my Sci-Fi objects of worship.
+I love Niven and Clarke, I adore Pohl and Asimov, and I worship Zelazny.

 Fantasy-wise, it's a bit more complicated.
 Tolkien and Pratchett are the top, for the former's incredible worldbuilding and the latter's...well, everything.
 Seriously, go read his books.
 My personal favorites are Reaper Man, Thief of Time, Night Watch, and Thud!.
 Death's speech at the end of the first is easily up there for my favorite climactic moments in the entirety of literature, the plot and characters of the second make it my favorite of all of his books, Night Watch is like Les Miserables but better, and Thud! features another of the best moments in all of literature (The Guarding Dark.
 Anyone who has read the book knows immediately what I'm talking about.)